pa2si/erdkugel/README.md

 new:

-- v 1.0.7 TitleOne & TitleTwo are now html sections
+- v 1.0.8 hover effect with click me text and blurry background over branchitems

 What's done: